rikiisworking/sample-defi-lending/README.md

 ## outline

-3 roles for this service,
+there are 3 roles for this service,
 - borrower: borrows funds and pays back with borrowerInterest
 - lender: lends funds and gets lenderInterest
 - admin: verify loan condition and approves loan, monetize from interest difference